Behaviour - Diversity and Inclusion - Classroom Management

-For over 18 years, Adele has taught in mainstream secondary schools, in Pupil Referral Units, in Alternative Provision and in SEND and SEMH schools as well as mentoring teachers and trainees and being a visiting lecturer at the University of Brighton.
-She has built a nationwide reputation for supporting schools where behaviour is an issue but where the values of the leadership team and the wider school community are all about support, understanding and growth, not getting cross, getting rid and covering up.
+For over 18 years, Adele has taught in mainstream secondary schools, in Pupil Referral Units, in Alternative Provision and in SEND and SEMH schools as well as mentoring teachers.
+She has built an international reputation for supporting schools where behaviour is an issue but where the values of the leadership team and the wider school community are all about support, understanding and growth.

 Thank for speaking, it really resonated with a lot of the issues we face in my school, lots to think about and implement!